prefec16/seb-spoof-ext/README.md

 ## Usage

 * [Download and start the companion application](https://github.com/prefec16/seb-ext-companion#usage)
-* Download the extension from [here](https://github.com/prefec16/seb-spoof-ext/releases) (just clicking the `*.xpi`) should trigger the installation
+* Download the extension from [here](https://github.com/prefec16/seb-spoof-ext/releases) (just clicking the `*.xpi` should trigger the installation)
-* On your moodle exam page, a new "Launch with seb-spoof-extension" should be automatically injected
+* On your moodle exam page, a new "Launch with seb-spoof-extension" should be automatically be injected